gotvinne/Light-weight-MPC/README.md

 - Emscripten compiler to compile code to Webassembly format to interface JavaScript
 ## frontend
 - JavaScript, CSS, React web application

+### LICENCE:
+Released under the terms of the BSD 3-Clause License